|

 Back to the top

 I've seen on TV Zatoichi episodes with titles I've never heard of.
 What gives?
 Many, if not most, of the Zatoichi filmed episodes were released with varying titles.
 Even the same episodes on VHS release were different than the DVD release.
 Perhaps this was done for marketing purposes.
 The Internet Movie Database (www.imdb.com) is an excellent resource for finding the various Zatoichi named episodes.
-Is it true there was a Zatoichi TV series?
-And, if so, are any of those episodes available?
-Yes, there was a Japanese TV version of the Zatoichi series.
-In fact, over 100 such episodes were made.
-Recently, Media-Blasters has acquired the U.S. DVD rights and will soon make available the first 50 episodes.
-Back to the top

 |